 “No one should approach the temple of science with the soul of a money-changer.”

-Eric Kowal is a lothario, and a master at juggling his secret lives.
-He’s also the newly-promoted, short-tempered executive of Covexa Pharmaceuticals, who’s devised a scheme to “befriend” witty newcomer, Adam Wright, and persuade him to help with an inside-trade.
+Meet “The Hand of Covexa.”
+Rising pharma powerhouse Eric Kowal is a lothario, and a master at juggling his secret lives.
+He’s also the newly-promoted, short-tempered executive of Covexa Pharmaceuticals, who’s devised a scheme to “befriend” witty newcomer, Adam Wright, and persuade him to help with an inside trade.
 He’s been out of touch with the realities of his illegal marketing schemes, but conflict arises when the C.E.O. starts pressuring him to market fentanyl off-label.

 Eric’s been pretty good at keeping his lives separate from one another, until a neurological condition renews his dormant seizures, then takes a dangerous turn into sporadic and uncontrollable flashbacks.
 Unwilling to draw his wife’s attention, he has no choice but to rely on Adam – the co-conspirator he’d only befriended for his aid as an accomplice, thereby forcing a closer bond between them and leaving his damaging secrets open to exposure.
-Consequently, Adam learns that Eric has rigged his own fate to keep from crossing a certain boundary.
-Amid his attempts to stop him, one final, terrible event will send Eric’s entire world crashing down around him.
+One final, terrible event will send Eric’s entire world crashing down around him.
 Can their camaraderie overcome the violation of trust?
 Can love overcome years of betrayal?

 Original, poignant and compelling; the introspective grit of Wally Lamb meets the controversial themes of Jodi Picoult and the raw emotion of Khaled Hosseini.